 Our community values reflect our commitment to contributing to the welfare and success of people in our region.
 We continuously review our strategic priorities and key initiatives to ensure we answer the needs of both our learners and our wider community.
 One of our aims is to provide information that demonstrates how we do this.

-Serving our learning community of 3,000 young people, 5,000 adults and 300 local and regional businesses, we have a Board of Governors that oversees the strategic direction of the College and scrutinises performance; these individuals bring a breadth of relevant skills and experience and also reflect our community interests.
+Our Board of Governors oversees the strategic direction of the College and scrutinises performance.
+Governors bring a breadth of skills and experience and also reflect our community interests.

 Employment & economy

-We are a major employer in our region, employing 750 full and part time staff across its business, academic and administrative workforce across sites in Brockenhurst, New Milton, Marchwood, Lymington and Southampton.
+We are a major employer in our area, employing 750 full-time and part-time staff across our business, academic and administrative workforces.
+We have campuses in Brockenhurst, New Milton, Marchwood, Lymington and Southampton.
 Furthermore, Highwood Nursery, which is on our main campus, provides childcare to local working families.

 Local business development